Amazon Author Central: Create Your Author Page

 Examples of great back cover designs

-Some book covers carry their personality from front to back.
-A dark humor collection, for instance, might use quirky fonts or graphics to mirror its irreverent tone.
+Some books carry their distinctive style from the front straight onto the back.
+For instance, a dark humor collection might use playful, mismatched fonts and “sale tag” graphics to reinforce its irreverent spirit.

-A Southern Gothic title could reveal a “hidden” detail of the artwork on the back, hinting at secrets woven into the story.
+A Southern Gothic novel might blur the lines between front and back by revealing a “hidden” aspect of the title’s artwork on the back, hinting at secrets woven into the story.

-Books exploring layered realities or spiritual journeys often continue their front cover’s color palettes or visual themes onto the back, creating a seamless visual experience.
+Books exploring layered realities or spiritual journeys often continue the front cover’s color palettes or visual themes across the back, allowing the blurb and testimonials to “float” amongst the art.

-Nonfiction or memoir titles may use bold color schemes to set the tone, while careful typesetting makes taglines and author information pop.
+Some non-fiction or memoir titles use bold color schemes—like a striking red background—to evoke emotion and set a clear mood, while careful typesetting makes taglines and author information pop.

-Books rooted in philosophy or culture might echo key cover symbols—such as an origami boat or a wave—on the back to visually reinforce the title’s message.
+Books based on philosophies or cultural themes may echo significant cover symbols—such as an origami boat or a wave—on the back to visually reinforce the title’s message.

 Frequently asked questions about book back covers